-If required, a management address and associated gateway can be set.
+If you want to manage the appliance from a remote subnet that is accessible via a different gateway, the management address and the gateway can be specified here.
 Once configured, traffic from the management address is routed via the management gateway rather than via the default gateway.